What can Lloyd’s Register Foundation’s funding be used for?

 Demonstrate impact and public benefit

 We rely on the institutions we fund to help us demonstrate that we add value to society by showing the impact our funding has.
-Our drivers are impact and excellence – in the research we fund we want to help build and work with world-class research teams and exploit the useful results arising from that research to achieve maximum public good.
-The same drivers apply to our other funding areas in skills and education.
+Our drivers are impact and excellence – in the work we fund we want to help build and work with world-class teams and exploit the useful results to achieve maximum public good.

 Fundamental research and application of technology